On Popov's formula involving the Von Mangoldt function

 \section{Further Comments}

-We do not know specifically where Popov encountered (1.1), but we believe it is interesting to note that the sum involving the roots $\rho$ appears in [2, pg.69], which shows a connection with $\psi(x)=\sum_{n\le x}\Lambda(n),$ through the integral $\int_{0}^{x}\psi(t)dt/t^2.$ It is not difficult to make small adjustments to our proof to include other arithmetic functions as well.
-In closing we offer the analogue for Merten's function $M(x)=\sum_{n\le x}\mu(n)$ [5, pg.
-370], involving $\int_{0}^{x}M(t)dt/t^2.$ \begin{theorem} We have for $x>1,$
+We do not know specifically where Popov encountered (1.1), but we believe it is interesting to note that the sum involving the roots $\rho$ appears in [2, p.
+69], which shows a connection with $\psi(x)=\sum_{n\le x}\Lambda(n),$ through the integral $\int_{0}^{x}\psi(t)dt/t^2.$ It is not difficult to make small adjustments to our proof to include other arithmetic functions as well.
+In closing we offer the analogue for Merten's function $M(x)=\sum_{n\le x}\mu(n)$ [5, p.
+370], involving $\int_{0}^{x}M(t)dt/t^2.$ \begin{theorem} Assume all the non-trivial zeros of the Riemann zeta function are simple.
+We have for $x>1,$

 \end{theorem}